stephbuon/digital-history/README.md

 ## How to use GitHub with the command-line

-Install git, an open-source tool for managing code.
-Installing git is necessary for using GitHub, the online service from which users can download (pull) and upload (push) code.
+Install git, an open-source tool for managing code. git is required to use GitHub, the online service from which users can download (pull) and upload (push) code.

 > on Mac: open terminal, install the Xcode toolkit `xcode-select --install`, and install git `git`.